-I’m not sure whether these problems are cultural or not.
-What I do know is that a lot of Indian food is now off limits – namely the tastier dishes.
+I’m not sure whether these problems relate to culture or not.
+What I do know is that a lot of Indian food is now off-limits – namely the tastier dishes.
 Many curries, naan, rice pulaos, and all the desserts are big no-no’s for me.
 This upsets some family members because they feel like I’m losing my culture.

 The feeling that I often get with extended family is that my allergies: don’t really exist (and I’m fussy), they’re not that bad (and I’m a hypochondriac), or they are easily cured by eating the offending foods (and I’m stubborn).
 This is not the ideal identity I’d like to hold in my family.
-When I went into anaphylaxis last year, the one positive outcome was that some relatives finally accepted that my “pickiness” was real.
+When I went into anaphylaxis a couple of years ago, the one positive outcome was that some relatives finally accepted that my disease was real.

-It’s difficult to explain to large groups of people why I can’t eat certain foods, and gently reminding them that I am not on a diet, picky, or stupid gets tiresome.
-For those on either side of the coin, here are some tips to make get togethers more peaceful:
+It’s difficult to explain to large groups of people why I can’t eat certain foods, and gently reminding them that I am not on a diet, picky or stupid gets tiresome.
+Here are some tips to make get-togethers more peaceful:

-Food is always present at Indian cultural events.
+• Food is always present in Indian culture.
 It’s impossible to find a Diwali function or birthday party without dinner and treats.
-Although it`s a wildly radical notion, try shifting the focus of the event to exchanging gifts or playing a group game before dinner.
+Although it’s a wildly radical notion, try shifting the focus of the event to exchanging gifts or playing a group game before dinner.

-Grow a thick skin about the fact that there may always be a relative or two that just won’t fully understand your allergies.
+I recommend growing a thick skin about the fact that there may always be a relative or two that won’t fully understand your allergies.
 That’s life.
 Occasionally, your host will be offended that you are not eating, despite explanations.
 By no means sacrifice your health, but consider that the host has put a lot of effort into preparations and is disappointed.
 You can help resolve this, by ignoring a little, and helping to make the party a great time.